 There are a few main reasons why you might want to consider Cooper Discoverer AT3 versus BF Goodrich KO2.
 First, each tire has different capabilities.
 Cooper Discoverer AT is a great all-season option that delivers excellent traction in wet or dry conditions.
 At the same time, BF Goodrich KO is an aggressive mud terrain with superior off-road capabilities.

-Second, some people prefer to change their tires out regularly so they can have the latest technology, which makes these two good options.
-Cooper Discoverer AT has directional tread which saves you money since the tire only needs to be rotated front to back while BF Goodrich KO has an asymmetric design that promotes even wear.
+Second, some people prefer to change their tires regularly to have the latest technology, which makes these two good options.
+Cooper Discoverer AT has directional tread, which saves you money since the tire only needs to be rotated front to back.
+In contrast, BF Goodrich KO has an asymmetric design that promotes even wear.

 Third, some people drive in very specific conditions like snow or mud and need a particular type of tire for these driving situations.
 The Cooper Discoverer AT is an all-season tire.
-All-Season tires provide good traction in most weather conditions, including snow while BF Goodrich KO is a mud terrain that excels when off-roading through tough terrains like rain or ice.
+All-Season tires provide good traction in most weather conditions, including snow.
+At the same time, BF Goodrich KO is a mud terrain that excels when off-roading through tough terrains like rain or ice.

-And finally, some people prefer to stick with the same brand of tire for their vehicle because they know what to expect in terms of performance, tread life, and so on.
+And finally, some people prefer to stick with the same tire brand for their vehicle because they know what to expect in terms of performance, tread life, and so on.

 Both Cooper Discoverer AT and BF Goodrich KO come in various sizes, from the smallest being 16 inches to 22.
 The most common size for these tires is 17 so choosing between them may depend on your vehicle’s current installation.

-The speed rating indicates the maximum speed at which a tire can be driven without being overloaded or experiencing other problems.
-It’s important to choose a tire with the correct speed rating for your vehicle to avoid any issues.
+The speed rating indicates the maximum speed at which a tire can be driven without overloading or experiencing other problems.
+Choosing a tire with the correct speed rating for your vehicle is essential to avoid any issues.

-Tire Pressure is another important factor to consider when choosing a new set of tires.
-Too much or too little pressure can decrease fuel efficiency, poor handling, and premature wear.
+Tire Pressure is another important factor when choosing a new set of tires.
+Too much pressure can decrease fuel efficiency, poor handling, and premature wear.

-Cooper Discoverer AT3 tires come in 39 tire sizes with maximum tire inflation of 44 psi to 50 psi.
-BFGoodrich All-Terrain T/A KO2 tires come in 96 tire sizes with full tire inflation of 35 psi to 80 psi.
+Cooper Discoverer AT3 tires come in 39 sizes with maximum tire inflation of 44 to 50 psi.
+BFGoodrich All-Terrain T/A KO2 tires come in 96 sizes with full tire inflation of 35 to 80 psi.
 Also, you can find the recommended tire pressure for your vehicle tire size by looking in your owner’s manual or online.

 BF Goodrich Tires has a deeper tread depth of 15/32″, giving BF Goodrich KO2 the edge in terms of overall life and performance.
 However, Discoverer AT is still an excellent tire with tread depth between tread depths 13.5/32″ to 17/32″.
 Tread Depth Also varies depending on the tire size you are using.

-Thanks to their innovative design and tread pattern, BF Goodrich tires are known for their superior traction.
-The KO2 has an asymmetric design that promotes even wear, while Cooper Discoverer AT is an all-season tire that provides good traction in most weather conditions, including snow.
+BF Goodrich tires are known for superior traction, thanks to their innovative design and tread pattern.
+The KO2 has an asymmetric design that promotes even wear.
+At the same time, Cooper Discoverer AT is an all-season tire that provides good traction in most weather conditions, including snow.